top of page

 What are the mandates for providing assistive technology?

 More than one federal law addresses the requirement that schools provide AT to students who benefit from it and have equal access to their educational programs.
+Others include the Americans with Disabilities Act (ADA), and Section 508 of the Rehabilitation Act, the Assistive Technology Act of 1998, and a fairly recent Seneate Bill from California called SB 605 which gives students greater access to assistive technology.

 bottom of page